OPEC+ heads for deep supply cuts, clash with U.S.

 "Higher oil prices, if driven by sizeable production cuts,

-Saudi Arabia and other members of the Organization of the Petroleum Exporting Countries and allied producers (OPEC+) have said they seek to prevent volatility rather than to target a particular oil price.
+JP Morgan also said it expected Washington to put in place countermeasures by releasing more oil stocks.

-On Tuesday, international benchmark Brent crude rose 3% above $91 per barrel O/R.
+Benchmark Brent crude traded flat at below $92 per barrel on Wednesday after rising on Tuesday.
+O/R

-The West has accused Russia of weaponising energy as Europe suffers from a severe energy crisis and may face gas and power rationing this winter in a blow to its industry.
+The West has accused Russia of weaponising energy, creating a crisis in Europe that could trigger gas and power rationing this winter.

 Moscow accuses the West of weaponising the dollar and financial systems such as SWIFT in retaliation for Russia sending troops into Ukraine in February.
 The West accuses Moscow of invading Ukraine while Russia calls it a special military operation.